jae1911/sitecontent/content/blog/2023/you-vs-google.md

 ---
-date: '2023-10-21'
+date: "2023-10-21"
-title: 'You Vs Google ads'
+title: "You Vs Google ads"
 draft: false
 ---

 Hey there!
-If you've been remotely on the internet recently, you've noticed that YouTube started cracking down on content blockers that happen to block *ads*.
+If you've been remotely on the internet recently, you've noticed that YouTube started cracking down on content blockers that happen to block _ads_.

 Worry not, I come bearing solutions for this problem (solutions which were already widespread as soon as the restriction was put in place, but honestly,